bnb51/bnb-portfolio/_test_items/hangman.md

 The aim of this project is to use the Franka Emika Panda 7-DoF arm to play the word game "hangman" with a human player in the loop.

 ## Group Members
-This project is a group effort including Ananya Agarwal, Graham Clifford, Ishani Narwankar, Abhishek Sankar, and Srikanth Schelbert
+This project is a group effort including Ananya Agarwal, Graham Clifford, Ishani Narwankar, Abhishek Sankar, and Srikanth Schelbert.

 ## Overview
 This project is the culmination of 3 weeks of work showcasing the various skills and capabilities gained using ROS2 throughout the course.
 Our aim is that through playing hangman, our team can showcase robotic manipulation, Opitical Character Recognition (OCR), control theory, apriltag localization, and system design and integration.

+### Short Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q81Vcnj9kqs?si=1wjmTJCnAVbmtEMv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The robot begins by initiating a "kickstart" sequence that localizes the board and draws the necessary lines on the board to make the game recognizable.
 This includes 5 dashes for the "secret" word, 5 dashes for incorrect guessed letters, and the location for the hangman when incorrect guesses are made.
 Once this sequence is complete, then the gameplay loop initiates until the game is complete.
 The rules of the game are as follows: